 My genre of photography is very wide.
 Street Shots are my favourite which demands for quick thinking, creating, composing and to act spontaneously with the subject on hand.
 That brings about a new challenge in every situation that suits my style.
 You have to be a creator of shots to make a photo meaningful and I find it most rewarding.
 It is exciting to go out with the camera and not knowing if you are going to capture anything worthwhile.
 As nothing is set up or pre-arranged, you are completely dependent on chance.
 However, I always believed in divine moment, blessed by Him to put me at the right place right time.

 The brand of camera in and of itself don’t make me a photographer.
 What's more important to me is getting the shots that I have visualised, and no best camera can substitute for that.
 My choice of equipment (since 2009) has been the m4/3.
-It's light, handy and easy to move around with.
+It's light, handy and easy to lug around.
 It's not a perfect camera (anyway there isn't one), but I can live with some of the trade off.

 I remained resolute to these two great masters quotations which become part of the philosophy in my approach.